George S. Benson: Desegregation

-Impact of 1964 Civil Rights Legislation
+Impact of 1964 civil rights legislation

 In 2012, Mike D. Brown wrote that Harding's 1963 decision to begin admitting black students was motivated by expectation that the coming Civil Rights Act would require "Harding to desegregate to continue receiving federal funds".
 Key concurs, noting that "Congress was already considering what would become the Civil Rights act of 1964", and cites the "similarly pragmatic" Seventh-day Adventist decision to desegregate in 1965, as well as observing that the Freed–Hardeman University president attributed his own school's 1964 policy change "to the mistake of accepting federal funds".
 Key acknowledges that "extant records do not precisely indicate" the reasoning at Harding.
 Hicks viewed Harding's action as "voluntary", citing a September 1963 Arkansas Gazette article: "as a private institution [Harding] faced no legal threat".
 The Gazette further reported that Harding was the first private college in Arkansas to integrate and editorialized "they and Dr. Benson deserve an ovation...for the grace with which they have undertaken this social change".
 More recently, the Arkansas Times has reported that Harding was actually second.
 The student newspaper article about the announcement stated: "Benson's leadership in the movement for equal opportunity makes us proud, even boastful".

 Brown notes two examples that suggest Benson was not dedicated to preserving segregation: He had "turned down a lucrative offer" to start a strictly segregated college in Mississippi, and he personally raised support for the students who broke the color barrier at Harding.
 Brown's summary cautions against oversimplification: Benson "was marked by the segregated society in which he was raised", "feared the loss of conservative donations that would have followed early desegregation", dreaded interracial marriage, and it is unclear if he ever "acknowledged his mistakes and racial myopia".
 Yet, "on some level, Benson too believed that 'God was no respecter of persons.'"

-Oklahoma Christian College (1956-67)
+Oklahoma Christian College (1956–67)

-In early 1955, Central Christian College president Baird met with Benson and expressed that the school's situation in Bartlesville, OK was hopeless.
+In early 1955, Central Christian College president Baird met with Benson and expressed that the school's situation in Bartlesville, Oklahoma, was hopeless.
 He asked for Benson's help with moving the school to Tulsa or Oklahoma City.
-After a year of Benson "leading and guiding the moving program", the board named him Chancellor so he could represent the college on a more authoritative basis, and asked Harding to release Benson for approximately a third of his time.
+After a year of Benson "leading and guiding the moving program", the board named him chancellor so he could represent the college on a more authoritative basis, and asked Harding to release Benson for approximately a third of his time.
 Benson primarily focused on fund raising, delegating day-to-day operations to President Baird.
 When the college sought accreditation, the North Central Examining Committee's December 1965 report was critical of the college's dual leadership, so Benson made plans to retire.
 Benson connected the college with major donors such as the Gaylords and Davissons.

 To avoid confusion with the nearby Central State College following the move to Oklahoma City, Benson recommended changing the name to Oklahoma Christian College.